chenzhou409/chenzhou409.github.io/_pages/about.md

 **About Me**

 ---
 I am currently a Ph.D candidate in School of Computer Science and Engineering, Beihang University.
 I received my B.S. degree in School of Mathematics and System Science, Beihang University in 2016.
-My research interests include computer vision and deep learning.
+My research interests include Computer Vision and Deep Learning.

 **<font color=red>News</font>**